 The following companies offer Medicare Advantage plans in Missouri:

-These plans are listed in order from highest to lowest Medicare Missouri enrollment.
 It’s important to note that plan options vary by county.
-What’s available to you depends on where in Missouri you live.
+What’s available to you depends on the ZIP code where you live in Missouri.

-To be eligible for Medicare in Missouri, you must:
+To be eligible for Medicare in Missouri, you must be:

-Your initial Medicare enrollment period begins three months before you turn 65 and continues for three months after.
+Your initial Medicare enrollment period begins three months before you turn 65 years old and continues for 3 months after.
 It usually makes sense to enroll in at least Part A at this time since most people qualify for it without a premium.

 If you choose to continue working and are eligible to continue your employer-sponsored group health plan coverage, you may want to weigh your options when deciding whether to enroll in Part B or other Medicare coverage.
 If you choose to wait, you may qualify for a special enrollment period later.

 In addition to your initial enrollment period, you may enroll in various parts of Medicare during these periods, too: